garyyu126pc/ilovepdf-ocr-automation/README.md

 3. **Set Up Environment Variables:**

-   Create a `.env` file in the root directory and add your ILovePDF API keys:
+   Create a `.env` file in the root directory and add your iLovePDF API keys:

    ```bash
    ILOVEPDF_PROJECT_PUBLIC_KEY=your_public_key